What is population health?

 Why is population health management important?

-Currently 1 in 5 GP appointments are for non-clinical issues.
+Currently, 1 in 5 GP appointments are for non-clinical issues.
 GPs are under huge amounts of pressure therefore to reach demand and reduce waiting times.
 Population Health Management helps primary care and integrated care systems take a holistic approach to ensure all individuals get the support they need when they need it.
-This, in turn, helps individuals who need more social support receive it in a timely manner to improve their mental health and wellbeing as well as reduce pressure on GPs.
+This, in turn, helps individuals who need more social support receive it promptly to improve their mental health and wellbeing as well as reduce pressure on GPs.

 With every in-person GP appointment costing £42 on average, through using a population health management approach GP attendance can massively reduce resulting in cost savings across several different primary care settings that can be spent in other areas to improve outcomes further.